johnsont426/johnsont426.github.io/_posts/2017-06-01-rails_app_with_ajax_front_end.markdown

 ---

-Finally, I have learned enough to intergrate some more matured front end techniques in my HomeDec ecommerce site.
+I have continued to work on my [HomeDec Rails app](http://johnsontai.com/2017/05/11/building_a_rails_app_using_devise_omniauth_pundit_and_nested_forms/).
+Finally, now I have learned enough to intergrate some more matured front end techniques in my HomeDec ecommerce site.
 I decided to use Ajax on the item's show page to make my site look nicer and enhence user's experience.
 It seems daunting at first and I had encountered some problems, but it turns out to be another fruitful learning experience.

 **Ajax Get request**